sormy/css-url-rewriter/README.md

 ## Features ##

-- Designed to be used as dependency for other libraries
+- Designed to be used as dependency for other libraries (sass, less, stylus etc)
-- Rewrite CSS URLs to project root path
+- Rewrite CSS URLs to project root path with default resolver
 - Rewrite CSS URLs with custom URL resolver
 - Track all processed URLs